AWikia/Level/README.md

   - Latin and Armenian Ligatures although not used officially as OpenType variant
   - Fullwidth forms
   - Extended Latin F
-  - Enclosed Alphanumeric Supplement (Supports the following)
+  - Enclosed Alphanumeric Supplement (Mostly supported, excluding some enclosed symbols with more than one letter)
-    - Regional Indicators that create Flag Emojis
   - Miscelanneous Symbols and Pictographs (Supports the following):
     - Musical Notes
     - Flags (Chequered, Black, White)
-    - Hearts (Black)
+    - Hearts (Broken, Black)
     - Some Window controls, including font size changes
   - Emoticons (Many are supported)
   - Transport and Map Symbols (Supports the following):